Algebraic twists of modular forms and Hecke orbits: Introduction and statement of results

 One may ask, more generally, whether the sequence $(\rho_f(n))_{n\geq 1}$ \emph{correlates} with another bounded (or essentially bounded) sequence $K(n)$.
 This may be defined formally as follows: $(K(n))$ does \emph{not} correlate with the Fourier coefficients of $f$ if we have

-for all $A\geq 1$, the implied constant depending on $A$.\footnote{\ It is not enough to ask that the sum be $o(x)$ because this is then true for $K(n)$ equal to the sign of $\rho_f(n)$.} There are many known examples, of which we list only a few particularly interesting ones:
+for all $A\geq 1$, the implied constant depending on $A$.\footnote{\ It is not enough to ask that the sum be $o(x)$ because this is then true for $K(n)$ equal to the sign of $\rho_f(n)$, see for instance~\cite{elliott}.} There are many known examples, of which we list only a few particularly interesting ones:

 \begin{itemize} \item For $K(n)=\mu(n)$, the M\"obius function, the non-correlation is an incarnation of the Prime Number Theorem, and is a consequence of the non-vanishing of the Hecke $L$-function $L(f,s)$ for $\Re s=1$ when $f$ is primitive; more generally, for $K(n)=\mu(n)e(n\alpha)$ where $\alpha\in\Rr/\Zz$, non-correlation has been obtained recently by Fouvry and Ganguly~\cite{fouvry-ganguly}; \item When $K(n)=\overline{\rho_g(n)}$ for $g$ any modular form which is orthogonal to $f$, non-correlation is provided by Rankin-Selberg theory; \item For $K(n)=\rho_g(n+h)$ with $h\not=0$ and $g$ any modular form, whether it is orthogonal to $f$ or not, non-correlation follows from the study of \emph{shifted-convolution sums}, and has crucial importance in many studies of automorphic $L$-functions. \end{itemize}